julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-#### Saturday, June 28, 2025.
+#### Sunday, June 29, 2025.
 Quote of the day:

-> "At twenty years of age the will reigns; at thirty, the wit and at forty, the judgment." - Benjamin Franklin
+> "From a child I was fond of reading, and all the little money that came into my hands was ever laid out in books." - Benjamin Franklin